Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against PPDAI, Boeing, Ternium, and Aphria and Encourages Investors to Contact the Firm

 PPDAI Group Inc. (NYSE: PPDF)

-Class Period: Shares pursuant to and/or traceable to PPDI’s IPO on or about November 10, 2017
+Class Period: Shares pursuant to and/or traceable to PPDAI’s IPO on or about November 10, 2017

 Lead Plaintiff Deadline: January 25, 2019